Treatment disclosure is one of the most important parts of buying natural colored gemstones with confidence.

 Oiling and resin filling

 Oiling is commonly associated with emerald, where surface-reaching fissures may be filled to improve appearance.
-The type and degree of enhancement matter.
-Buyers should understand that care requirements may be different for oiled or filled stones.
+The type and degree of enhancement matter. people should understand that care requirements may be different for oiled or filled stones.

 Dyeing